1jour1vin

 Rated estate (2016 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)

 True to form, Sainte Roseline has once again produced a beautifully crafted red wine.
-With its concentrated jammy fruit, toasty oak and brioche notes, and sweet spices, the nose offers a wonderful marriage of wood and fruit.
-These aromas are also very well integrated on the palate, where we discover a powerful, rich, solidly structured wine, stimulated by a beautiful finish full of freshness.
+With jammy, concentrated fruit, toasty and brioche-like oak, and sweet spices, the nose offers a fine balance of wood and fruit.
+These aromas translate beautifully to the palate, where we discover a powerful, rich, and solidly structured wine, enlivened by a lovely, refreshing finish.
 Built to last.

 About the estate: